Ayxin, Golos, and Ryxi watched as the interlopers descended into the gorge.

 The two pushed inward.

 Gwen waited at the door, a stick-straw-barrier that would prove no obstacle.
 The guards appeared to have been drinking.
-There was a sick smell of alcohol in the room.
-From the festive atmosphere outside, she guessed that they were likely having some sort of gala to celebrate the breeding season.
+There was a sickening smell of alcohol in the room.
+From the festive atmosphere outside, she guessed that they were likely having a gala to celebrate the breeding season.

 Another thunderbolt began to swell.

 On her right, Jun emerged.
 He was done.

 She turned her attention back to her quarry.